Ethereum Mining Hardware Reviewed & Compared

-Cons: They are pretty expensive and so the ROI period can be much more than the older RX series.
-They run a little bit hotter than the older series and they are very rare to find at a good price.
+Cons: They are pretty expensive, so it might take longer to cover your expenses and become profitable than with the older RX series.
+They also run a little bit hotter than the older series and they are very rare to find at a good price.

 Nvidia cards are more expensive than their AMD counterparts.
 They are easier to use and don’t require any tech-savvy skills.
 Just get the card, download the drivers and you’re good to go.
 Even when you want to overclock them (for Ethash), you’re mostly going to just be increasing the memory clock and decreasing the power limit.